drengskapur/courtlistener-worker/README.md

 ## Background

-This worker provides a type-safe Rust interface to the CourtListener API, running on Cloudflare Workers.
+This library provides a type-safe Rust interface to the CourtListener API.
+It can be used as:

+1. **A Rust library** - Use all types, config, and utilities in your Rust projects (e.g., lawforge)
+2. **A Cloudflare Worker** - Optional worker implementation with caching, routing, and API proxying

 It includes complete type definitions for all API responses and supports all CourtListener API features including search, alerts, webhooks, and audio streaming.

 ## Install